Hishamdmacaraya/HCC-Neuroscience-AI-ITAI-4374/AI_USE_DISCLOSURE.md

 | Bonus Lab: Exploring Neural Information Processing | ChatGPT / Copilot / Other | Debugging or explanation support |
 | Final Project: Bio-Inspired AI Audit Complete + Video Demo | ChatGPT / Copilot / Other | Planning, debugging, or editing support |

-## Example Disclosure Format

-Use this format inside a README file or report when needed:

-> AI Use Disclosure: I used [AI tool name] to help with [specific purpose, such as debugging code, explaining a concept, or improving wording].
-The prompt I used was: “[paste prompt or short summary].”
-I reviewed, edited, and verified the final work myself.

 ## Student Responsibility Statement